Annagh stun Larne as Loughgall knock out Glenavon

 Larne's job became harder when Daniel Kearns was sent off for a second bookable offence on 58 minutes before Annagh snatched a dramatic winner on 91 minutes when Mullan ghosted in at the back post to volley home Adam Glenny's cross.

-Championship leaders Loughgall claimed a Premiership scalp as second-half goals from Pablo Andrade and Mark Patton saw them overcome Glenavon in the all Mid Ulster tie at Mourneview Park.
+Championship leaders Loughgall also claimed a Premiership scalp as second-half goals from Pablo Andrade and Mark Patton saw them overcome Glenavon in the all Mid Ulster tie at Mourneview Park.

-Annagh were not the only Championship side to progress at the expense of Premiership opposition as high-flying Loughgall dumped Glenavon out at Mourneview Park.

-Pablo Andrade put Loughgall ahead on 47 minutes and Mark Patton bundled home the second goal on 86 minutes.
+Andrade put Loughgall ahead on 47 minutes and Patton bundled home the second goal on 86 minutes before Jack Malone's injury-time goal, which came too late for the struggling Lurgan Blues.

 Matthew Snoddy hit the Loughgall woodwork early on while Conor Scannell blazed another glorious Glenavon chance over the bar in the second half, as the home side squandered a number of other opportunities.